by Merry Youle

 There is a Catch-22 here.
 If the infecting cyanophage shuts down the synthesis of host proteins, D1 synthesis stops and photosynthesis declines.
 Continued photosynthesis is required for maximal phage replication.
 So what's a cyanophage to do?

-TEM Image of Synechococcus Phage S-PM2.
+TEM Image of Synechococcus Phage S- PM2.
 Credit: Hans-Wolfgang Ackermann

-Bring a gene for D1 along — that’s the answer!
+Bring a gene for D1 along – that’s the answer!
 In a broad survey of the cyanophages, Chisholm and colleagues found that 88% of them carry a gene for D1.
 It is thought that the phages acquired this gene from their hosts on at least four separate occasions.
 These genes are not accidental baggage, as they are transcribed during infection.
 About half of the surveyed cyanophages also carry a gene for D2, the other protein in the dimer.
-This gene could be investigated further and was found to be translated, as well as transcribed.
+This gene could be investigated further and was found to be transcribed, as well as translated.
 Apparently, a D2 gene is not needed by all cyanophage, but is useful for some.
 Since D1 and D2 must associate to form a functional dimer, a phage that carries a matched pair would avoid possible incompatibility with the D2 protein of the host.
 With this in mind, it is not surprising that cyanophage that carry genes for both D1 and D2 infect a broader range of hosts.
 Phages are great transporters of bacterial genes, but seldom, to our knowledge, have phage taken on board essential metabolic genes from their hosts and employed them for their own purposes.

 If photosynthesis is needed for a successful infection, what do these phages do at night?
 Here’s the beginning of an answer.
 Light is required for adsorption of at least one Synechococcus phage strain.
 Infective virions present at night simply must wait around until dawn.
 A burst of light-induced adsorption after dawn leads to release of progeny virions around dusk, which is not a bad thing to do on several counts.
 For one, viral replication would benefit from the hours of maximum photosynthesis.
 For another, being inside a host during the day affords protection from sunlight-induced inactivation, a major cause of phage mortality in surface waters.
 Lastly, being extracellular at night gets one out of the way of the nocturnal predators that graze on cyanobacteria.
 Pretty smart.